leonardochalhoub/test_code_reviewer/README.md

     9. What is the median time between user registration and first purchase?
 Give the answer in seconds (!)
 As an integer.

+- **Task 3.
+Answering student questions**

+    How would you answer the student's question below?
+Your task is to get your message across in such a way that a beginner can understand your explanation.
+You can do this any way you want (pictures, GIFs, metaphors, anything) so long as it makes your explanation clear.
+Indicate how much time you spent completing this task.

+    > **What is the difference between DataFrame and Series?**

+- **Task 4.**

+    You are given two random variables X and Y.

+    E(X) = 0.5, Var(X) = 2

+    E(Y) = 7, Var(Y) = 3.5

+    cov (X, Y) = -0.8

+    Find the variance of the random variable Z = 2X - 3Y

+- **Task 5.**

+    Omer trained a linear regression model and tested its performance on a test sample of 500 objects.
+On 400 of those, the model returned a prediction higher than expected by 0.5, and on the remaining 100, the model returned a prediction lower than expected by 0.7.

+    What is the MSE for his model?

+    Limor claims that the linear regression model wasn't trained correctly, and we can do improve it by changing all the answers by a constant value.
+What will be her MSE?

+    You can assume that Limor found the smallest error under her constraints.

+    **Return two values - Omer's and Limor's MSE.**